EHRC Launch Full Statutory Investigation into Labour Party over Anti-Semitism -

 “The Equality and Human Rights Commission (EHRC) is today launching a formal investigation to determine whether The Labour Party has unlawfully discriminated against, harassed or victimised people because they are Jewish… The EHRC has carefully considered the response it has received from the Party and has now opened a formal investigation under section 20 of the Equality Act 2006 to further examine the concerns.”

 The EHRC has the power to compel Labour to hand over internal communications regarding anti-Semitism, and to impose and enforce an ‘action plan’ on the party following its investigation.
-The only other political party to ever face a statutory investigation by the EHRC is the BNP, this is a dark day in the history of the Labour Party…
+The only other political party to ever face a formal investigation by the EHRC is the BNP, this is a dark day in the history of the Labour Party…